Cairns Southside Judo – the inclusive Next Level Good Sports club

 “I started Judo at 12”, Luke begins.
 In his early teens he became a state level competitive player, joined the Army, moved from his hometown in Queensland to Sydney, saw the elite end of Judo clubs and competed at a very high level during his late teens and early twenties.
 Luke competed at the National Championship at 19, performing valiantly in a number of matches during the event despite incurring a serious knee injury two weeks earlier.
 He left this mat in his early twenties to coach players who compete at the national level.

-Only a few years later, he achieved the prestigious status of an international level referee and coach.
-Even though he was still only in his twenties at this stage, he continued on his non-competitive journey, starting clubs in NSW and NT.
+Years later, he achieved the prestigious status of an international level referee and coach.
+Even though he was still only in his twenties at this stage, he continued on his non-competitive journey, starting clubs in the NT.
 “The clubs were made up of predominantly junior members”, Luke confirms.
 “Even though I wasn’t competing due to my injuries, I still practiced Judo like mad.
 I have a strong competitive streak.
 Competition was my only focus back then.”
 Given his past awards and appointments, this is certainly what one would call an understatement.

 Cairns Southside Judo is a seriously inclusive Good Sports club